To the Home Page

 Why Eclair?

-The first version of the device was made of two bare PCBs (pale brown, without soldermask), and all the electronics in between acted as a “filling.”
-So I called it Biscuit because it reminded me of one.
+The first version of the device was made of two bare PCBs (pale brown, no soldermask), and all the electronics in between acted as a “filling.”
+I called it Biscuit because it reminded me of one.

 I have run into some significant reliability issues with the initial design and changed it a lot, but decided to keep a similar name.
 Eclair is smaller and more lightweight, after all.